TimeXer: Empowering Transformers for Time Series Forecasting with Exogenous Variables: TimeXer

-\paragraph{Patch-wise Self-Attention} In time series forecasting, it is essential for the model to capture the intrinsic temporal dependencies within the endogenous variable.
-Considering the exogenous variables that do not need to be predicted by the model, TimeXer applies attention to all endogenous tokens.
-Concretely, the embedded vector of endogenous variables contains multiple patch-wise temporal tokens $\mathbf{\widehat P}_{en}$ and a series-wise variate token $\mathbf{\widehat V}_{en}$, where the variate token serves as a global token of the whole series, incorporating information from other temporal tokens.
-This provides a comprehensive view of the temporal dependencies within the endogenous variable, as well as better interaction with the series-wise variate tokens of the exogenous variables.
-The process can be formalized as:
+\paragraph{Endogenous Self-Attention} For accurate time series forecasting, it is vital to discover intrinsic temporal dependencies within the endogenous variable, as well as the interactions with the variate-level representations from exogenous variables.
+In addition to self-attention over endogenous temporal tokens (Patch-to-Patch), the learnable global token builds a \emph{bridge} between endogenous and exogenous variables.
+Concretely, the global token plays an asymmetric role in cross-attention: (1) Patch-to-Global: the global token attends to temporal tokens for aggregating patch-level information across the entire series; (2) Global-to-Patch: each temporal token attends to the global token for receiving the variate-level correlations.
+This provides a comprehensive view of the temporal dependencies within the endogenous variable, as well as better interactions with the arbitrarily irregular exogenous variables.
+The attention mechanism can be formalized as follows: